voxpupuli/puppet-misp/README.md

 * `auth_method` - Authentication method used for the instance.
 Empty means default user-password login method.
 Empty by default.
 * `password_policy_length` - Password length requirement.
 By default set to 6.
 * `password_policy_complexity` - Password complexity requirement.
 By default set to '/((?=.*\\d)|(?=.*\\W+))(?![\\n])(?=.*[A-Z])(?=.*[a-z]).*$/'.
+* `sanitise_attribute_on_delete` - Enabling this setting will sanitise the contents of an attribute on a soft delete.
+By default set to false.

 #### MISP
+* `live` - If set to false the instance will only be accessible by site admins.
+By default true.
+* `maintenance_message` - The message that users will see if the instance is not live.
+By default set to "Great things are happening!
+MISP is undergoing maintenance, but will return shortly.
+You can contact the administration at $email.".
 * `footermidleft` - Footer text prepending the "Powered by MISP" text.
 Empty by default.
 * `footermidright` - Footer text following the "Powered by MISP" text.
 Empty by default.
+* `footer_logo` - This setting allows you to display a logo on the right side of the footer.
+Empty by default.
+* `home_logo` - If set, this setting allows you to display a logo as the home icon.
+Upload it as a custom image in the file management tool.
+Empty by default.
+* `main_logo` - If set, the image specified here will replace the main MISP logo on the login screen.
+Upload it as a custom image in the file management tool.
+Empty by default.
+* `org` - The organisation tag of the hosting organisation.
+This is used in the e-mail subjects.
+By defualt set to 'ORGNAME'.
 * `host_org_id` - The hosting organisation of this instance.
 If this is not selected then replication instances cannot be added.
 By default is set to 1, meaning the first Organisation in the system.
-* `email_subject_org` - The organisation tag of the hosting organisation.
-This is used in the e-mail subjects.
-By defualt set to 'ORGNAME'.
 * `showorg` - Setting this setting to 'false' will hide all organisation names / logos.
 By default set to true.
-* `background_jobs` - Enables the use of MISP's background processing.
+* `extended_alert_subject` - Enabling this flag will allow the event description to be transmitted in the alert e-mail's subject.
+By default set to false.
+* `threatlevel_in_email_subject` -      Put the event threat level in the notification E-mail subject.
 By default set to true.
+* `email_subject_tlp_string` - This is the TLP string in alert e-mail sent when an event is published.
+By default 'TLP Amber'.
+* `email_subject_tag` - If this tag is set on an event it's value will be sent in the E-mail subject.
+If the tag is not set the email_subject_TLP_string will be used.
+By default set to 'tlp'.
+* `email_subject_include_tag_name` -    Include in name of the email_subject_tag in the subject.
+When false only the tag value is used.
+By default set to false.
+* `email` - The e-mail address that MISP should use for all notifications.
+By default "root@localhost".
+* `disable_emailing` - When enabled, no outgoing e-mails will be sent by MISP.
+By default set to false.
 * `cached_attachments` - Allow the XML caches to include the encoded attachments.
 By default set to true.
-* `email` - The e-mail address that MISP should use for all notifications.
-By default "root@localhost".
 * `contact` - The e-mail address that MISP should include as a contact address for the instance's support team.
 By default "root@localhost"
+* `background_jobs` - Enables the use of MISP's background processing.
+By default set to true.
 * `cveurl` - Turn Vulnerability type attributes into links linking to the provided CVE lookup.
 By default set to 'http://cve.circl.lu/cve/',
 * `disablerestalert` - When enabled notification e-mails will not be sent when an event is created via the REST interface.
 By defualt set to false.
 * `default_event_distribution` - The default distribution setting for events (0-3).
 0 meanse your organisation only, 1 means this
 community only, 2 means contacted communities and 3 is all communities.
-By defualt set to 1.
+By default set to 1.
 * `default_attribute_distribution` - The default distribution setting for attributes, set it to 'event' if you would like the attributes to default to the event distribution level.
 (0-3 or "event").
 By default set to 'event'.
+* `default_event_threat_level` - The default threat level setting when creating events.
+By default set to 1.
 * `tagging` - Enable the tagging feature of MISP.
 By default set to true.
 * `full_tags_on_event_index` - Show the full tag names on the event index.
 By default set to true.
-* `footer_logo` - This setting allows you to display a logo on the right side of the footer.
+* `welcome_text_top` - Used on the login page, before the MISP logo.
 Empty by default.
+* `welcome_text_bottom` -   Used on the login page, after the MISP logo.
+Empty by default.
+* `welcome_logo` - Used on the login page, to the left of the MISP logo, upload it as a custom image in the file management tool.
+Empty by default.
+* `welcome_logo2` - Used on the login page, to the right of the MISP logo, upload it as a custom image in the file management tool.
+Empty by default.
 * `take_ownership_xml_import` - Allows users to take ownership of an event uploaded via the "Add MISP XML" button.
 By default set to false.
-* `unpublishedprivate` - True will deny access to unpublished events to users outside the organization of the submitter except site admins.
+* `terms_download` - Choose whether the terms and conditions should be displayed inline (false) or offered as a download (true).
 By default set to false.
-* `disable_emailing` - When enabled, no outgoing e-mails will be sent by MISP.
+* `terms_file` - The filename of the terms and conditions file.
+Make sure that the file is located in your MISP/app/files/terms directory.
+Empty by default.
+* `showorgalternate` - True enables the alternate org fields for the event index (source org and member org) instead of the traditional way of showing only an org field.
 By default set to false.
-* `live` - If set to false the instance will only be accessible by site admins.
-By default true.
+* `unpublishedprivate` - True will deny access to unpublished events to users outside the organization of the submitter except site admins.
-* `extended_alert_subject` - Enabling this flag will allow the event description to be transmitted in the alert e-mail's subject.
 By default set to false.
-* `default_event_threat_level` - The default threat level setting when creating events.
-By default set to 1.
 * `new_user_text` - The message sent to the user after an account creation.
 By default set to "Dear new MISP user,\\n\\nWe would hereby like to welcome you to the $org MISP community.\\n\\n Use the credentials below to log into MISP at $misp, where you will be prompted to manually change your password to something of your own choice.\\n\\nUsername: $username\\n